 A good slab of bacon.
 Visit a butcher shop and ask for thick, dry saltback.
 More info at the end of this article.

-To prepare the bacon: Cut bacon into 4″x4″ squares and score the top into little square cuts so the grease can drip out nicely.
+To prepare the bacon: Cut bacon into 4″x4″ squares or something similar to a deck of playing cards and score the top into little square cuts so the grease can drip out nicely.
 Score the bacon by cutting 2 columns of diagonal slits pointing down toward point of stick-so grease flows in a stream to the bread.
 (To some this is the most important and tedious step!)

 Toppings: Slice or chop onions (white, yellow, purple or green), radishes, cucumbers, peppers (sweet or hot), tomatoes.

 2) Prepare the veggies and the fire and score the fat by making a a grid with a sharp knife.
 Be sure not to cut all the way through the chunk of fat.